HPAC/linnea/README.md

 ### Output

-As output, Linnea generates a directory structure that may contain code and pseudocode files, as well a file containing a description of the derivation graph, the primary datastructure used by Linnea.
+As output, Linnea generates a directory structure that contains code files, as well a file containing a description of the derivation graph, the primary datastructure used by Linnea.
 Which files are generated can be set as options.
 Likewise, the location of the output can be specified.
 By default, it is the current directory.

 For the linear system from the previous examples, the following code will be generated: